AlexLarra/dotfiles/README.md

 ===================

-Simple configuration for bash aliases and Git.
+Simple configuration for zsh aliases and Git.
 For Linux.

 ----------